tsinghua-cel/bsc-attack-experiment/README.md

 ## Introduction

-This repo provides the implementation and experimental results for the paper "[USENIX25] Does Finality Gadget Finalize Your Block?
-A Case Study of Binance Consensus", and it is an expanded version of https://zenodo.org/records/15552871.
+This repository contains the implementation and experimental artifacts for the paper:
+**"[USENIX25] Does Finality Gadget Finalize Your Block?
+A Case Study of Binance Consensus"**.

-This paper studies the consensus mechanism of BNB smart chain (BSC)---a top-ranked blockchain platform developed by Binance.
-Since mid 2023, BSC has integrated a fast finality (FF) mechanism into its system.
-The FF mechanism is borrowed from the friendly finality gadget (FFG) by Ethereum Casper.
-The idea is to allow validators to vote for blocks and then agree on their order.
-Such an approach shares some similarities with the consensus mechanism in Byzantine fault-tolerant (BFT) protocols (e.g., PBFT and HotStuff).
-BSC claims that its FF mechanism can finalize blocks in
-O(1) time, simultaneously reducing latency and improving stability.
-In this paper, we demonstrate the FF mechanism of BSC is susceptible to attacks.
-In particular, we provide three different attacks, showing BSC fails to finalize blocks in constant time and may even simply fail to achieve liveness.
-We validate our results via extensive experimental analysis and meanwhile provide mitigation solutions.
+The paper analyzes the consensus protocol of BNB Smart Chain (BSC).
+Since mid-2023, BSC has integrated a *Fast Finality (FF)* mechanism, where validators vote to finalize block order.
+BSC claims that its FF mechanism can finalize blocks in O(1) time, simultaneously reducing latency and improving stability.
+The paper presents three attacks, showing BSC fails to finalize blocks in constant time and may even simply fail to achieve liveness

+This repository is intended to support both **functionality** and **reproducibility** evaluation, enabling reviewers and researchers to replicate all key experiments and validate the claims presented in the paper.

+This repository provides an extended and actively maintained version of our artifact archived at [Zenodo](https://zenodo.org/records/15552871).

-## A Quick Access to Our Results
+## Quick Access
+All raw data and logs are available in the `/test-data/` directory.

 | **Output Results (TXT)**               | **Chain Data (ZIP)**                              | **Description**                                                                 |
 |----------------------------------------|-------------------------------------------------|---------------------------------------------------------------------------------|